 - Used or empty chemical containers should be burnt or crushed and buried.

 - Wash the sprayer and bucket with soapy water after spraying.

-We believe, sticking to these precautions will go a long way to help farmers save themselves and the environment from many hazards posed by the use of agrochemicals.
+We believe, sticking to these Precautions in Agrochemicals Handling will go a long way to help farmers save themselves and the environment from many hazards posed by the use of agrochemicals.
 However, the list of precautions is not exhaustive.

 We appreciate your input by adding to the list using the comment form.
-Let us share and save our farmers and environment.
+Let us share and save our farmers and the environment.

 Basic Precautions in Pesticide Usage (http://agropedia.iitk.ac.in)